NETWORG/blog/_posts/2022-06-27-calling-approval-follow-ups-via-HTTP-calls.md

 }
 ```
 Now, we know how the call looks, and we can re-create this request in a flow. <br>
-?First, we will be using the HTTP with Azure AD connector (to ensure authentication)?, and its Action Invoke an HTTP request.
+We will be using the HTTP with Azure AD connector (to ensure authentication), and its Action Invoke an HTTP request.
 For this, we need to create a HTTP with Azure AD connection, that will look like this: <br>
 ![Connections](/uploads/2022/06/2022-06-27-calling-approval-follow-ups-via-HTTP-calls-02.png)

 ```json
 Base Resource URL: https://approvals.teams.microsoft.com/ Azure AD Resource URI (Application ID URI): https://approvals.teams.microsoft.com/
 ```
-Now, we can create an HTTP request.
-I found that you can cut a few lines from the body so, the request is a bit simpler.
+Now, we can re-create our HTTP request.
+I found that you can cut a few lines from the body so, in the end, the request is a bit simpler.
-So, the basic shot at the implementation can look like this: <br>
+The basic shot at the implementation can look like this: <br>
 ![FirstImplemantation](/uploads/2022/06/2022-06-27-calling-approval-follow-ups-via-HTTP-calls-05.png)
-Now, we can fill in values from previous steps (eg. from listing All Approvals) and our final implementation can look something like this:<br>
+Now, we can fill in values from previous steps (e.g. from listing All Approvals and obtaining needed properties) and our final implementation can look something like this:<br>
 ![Final](/uploads/2022/06/2022-06-27-calling-approval-follow-ups-via-HTTP-calls-06.png).

 We can see that in a correct call, the Output is an object with an ApprovalId.